DigeeX/raider/docs/user/tutorial.rst

 The `Request` object requires only the method and url.
 Other parameters are optional.
 We translate the original request into Raider config format, and to use the access token we need to define it in the request header.
-Since this is a bearer header, we use the `Bearerauth` object with the `access_token` which we will create later on.
+Since this is a bearer header, we use `Header.bearerauth` with the `access_token` which we will create later on.

 Getting the access token